yersan/wildfly-s2i/README.md

 The resulting image can be run using [Docker](http://docker.io).

 * WildFly runtime image.
 An image that contains the minimal dependencies needed to run WildFly with deployed application.
-This image is not runnable, it is to be used to chain a build with an image created by the WildFly S2I builder image.
+This image is not runnable, it is to be used to chain a docker build with an image created by the WildFly S2I builder image.

+NB: The image created by chaining an s2i build and a docker build is a good candidate to be managed by the [WildFly Operator](https://github.com/wildfly/wildfly-operator)

 CentOS versions currently provided are:
 * CentOS7